Keshv18/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles current directory in long format 4-listmorefiles current directory with "."
-5-listfilesdigitonly contents in current directory in user and digits 0-firstdirectory created a directory in tmp
+5-listfilesdigitonly contents in current directory in user and digits 6-firstdirectory created a directory in tmp 7-movethatfile moving a file from one directory to another subdirectory